sealx017/PredLMM/README.md

 ## Notebook Description

-The jupyter notebook titled as "PredLMM_notebook" contains all the steps for implementing PredLMM on an example dataset provided in "Data" folder.
-The main module containing all the necessary python functions can be found inside the folder "PredLMM".
-The PredLMM algorithm uses only a few particular blocks of the Genetic Relationship Matrix (GRM) and thus, computing the full GRM is not necessary.
+* The jupyter notebook titled as "PredLMM_notebook" contains all the steps for implementing PredLMM on an example dataset provided in "Data" folder.
+The notebook reads the phenotype, covariates, and the GRM files and estimates heritability based on those.

+* The PredLMM algorithm requires only a few particular blocks of the Genetic Relationship Matrix (GRM) and thus, computing the full GRM is not necessary.
 In the notebook named "PredLMM_notebook_with_GRM_computation_included", we explain how one can compute only the blocks of the GRM necessary for fitting the PredLMM algorithm and perform the subsequent analysis.
-The function also allows incorporating user-specified SNP-weights e.g., LD-based weights computed using the software "LDAK5" into the estimation of the GRM-blocks.
+We also allow incorporating user-specified SNP-weights e.g., LD-based weights computed using the software "LDAK5" into the estimation of the GRM-blocks.

+* The main module containing all the necessary python functions can be found inside the folder named "PredLMM".

 ## Data Description